William Murray, Marquess of Tullibardine: Exile, the 1745 Rebellion and death

 There are indications he suffered from both physical and mental illness and was continually short of money, despite financial support from his family in Scotland.
 A memorandum of 1731 stated that Tullibardine had sold his horse as he was unable to buy it fodder, that he had only "a highland dress and a dressing gown of common cotton stuff" to wear and his house "had the appearance of a retreat for robbers rather than that of a grand and powerful nobleman".
 In 1733, he was arrested for failing to pay a wine bill of 3,000 livres.
 Imprisoned for debt in 1736, he was released in 1737 and sent to live with James Dunne (1700–1758), an expatriate Irish Catholic serving as priest in the village of Boin, outside Chartres.

 In the 1745 Rising, Tullibardine was one of the Seven Men of Moidart who accompanied Prince Charles to Scotland.
 He suffered from gout and contemporaries noted he seemed closer to 70 than his true age of 58, 'had ceased to be Scotch...' and '...could scarce write his own language.'
 Despite this, he was of great value to the Jacobite cause as many of the Atholl tenants regarded him as the legitimate duke, rather than his brother James, which helped recruiting.
 His presence may also have been a factor in Lord George unexpectedly joining the Jacobite army at Perth on 3 September.
 Returning to Blair Castle for the first time in 30 years, he was appointed commander of Jacobite forces north of the Firth of Forth and on 30 October arrived in Edinburgh with around 600 recruits which were formed into the Duke of Atholl's Regiment, later expanded into the three-battalion "Atholl Brigade".

 Tullibardine accompanied the Jacobite army when it invaded England in November and after the retreat from Derby in December returned to Perthshire to gather more men.
 The traditional mode of Highland warfare meant men went home in the winter and the Atholl Brigade suffered from particularly high rates of desertion; "For God's sake make examples", Lord George urged Tullibardine on 27 January, "or we shall be undone".
 Tullibardine and his agents reportedly used threats of violence and destruction of property to ensure recruitment and to discourage desertion.

 Tullibardine rejoined Prince Charles at Culloden House on 19 February; shortly afterwards, Blair Castle was occupied by government forces under Sir Andrew Agnew.
 Accompanied by a servant, Tullibardine managed to escape after Culloden in April 1746, but his infirmities and age meant he was scarcely able to sit on a horse.
-On 27 April they reached Ross Priory in Dumbartonshire but Tullibardine was too sick to go further, and was captured by government troops.
+On 27 April they reached Ross Priory in Dunbartonshire but Tullibardine was too sick to go further, and was captured by government troops.
 He did not arrive at the Tower of London until late June.
 His health had further deteriorated; he died there on 9 July before coming to trial and was buried in the Church of St Peter ad Vincula.